 The revamped Old Town with its old churches and houses of Genoese times reminds visitors of Nice's long Italian heritage.
 Countless charming bars and cafes invite flaneurs (strollers) through their doors.

 Enjoy the stately belle epoque and art-deco mansions in the suburb of Cimiez, where queens and tsarinas once spent balmy winters; walk or skate the fabulous Promenade des Anglais; watch millionaires sailing their yachts in and out of Port Lympia; enjoy a lazy beach afternoon at classy Beau Rivage Plage; get pampered in one of the luxury spas; and enjoy a performance of Tosca in the beautiful Opera House before you dance the night away in one of the many bars.

 And if money is burning a hole into your pocket, there are two casinos right on the sea promenade.

 In a city with half of its inhabitants younger than 40, Nice has a lively club scene focused in and around Vieux Nice—the Old Town.
 The bar scene is also hopping, and many bars have a small dance floor and often live music or at least a DJ.
 Just walk around Vieux Nice and along Cours Saleya.
-On balmy nights the bar, pub and cafe terraces are still full long after midnight.
+On balmy nights the bar, pub and cafe terraces are full long after midnight.
 Remember that Monaco's Monte Carlo is a short distance away, with a much more sophisticated selection of clubs and bars.